A Guide to Buying Quality Australian Opals

 1. Research Different Types of Opals Before Buying

 When shopping for opal, make sure you examine the colour and patterns carefully.
-Pay attention to the stone's play of colour, or iridescence, which should be visible when moved around in your hand, and also its price per carat to ensure that you are getting the highest quality opal at the best possible price.
+Pay attention to the stone's play of colour, or iridescence, which should be visible when moved around in your hand, and also its price per carat to ensure that you are getting the highest quality product at the best possible price.

 2. Learn to Identify Australian Opals